whitneywhitford/RBV/README.md

                         Output directory.
 RBV will create a temporary directory and output file within this directory.
   --sample_id SAMPLE_ID, -id SAMPLE_ID
-                        Name/ID of sample - for use in plot titles and file naming.
+                        Name/ID of sample - for use in and file naming.
 Default is sample --variant_quality_cutoff VARIANT_QUALITY_CUTOFF, -vqc VARIANT_QUALITY_CUTOFF
                         Consider all SNPs with a quality greater than or equal to this value.
 Default is 20.
+  --read_depth_cutoff", "-rdc"
+                        Consider all SNPs with a read depth greater than or equal to this value.
+Default is 10.
+  --readbal_cutoff", "-rbc"
+		                For deletion analyses, consider all heterozygous SNPs with a read balance less than this value.
+Default is 0.65.
   --variant_permutations VARIANT_PERMUTATIONS
                         Number of permutations to use for heterozygous read balance analyses.
 Default is 10000 --window_permutations WINDOW_PERMUTATIONS
-                        Number of permutations to use for read balance analyses.Default is 1000
+                        Number of permutations to use for read balance analyses.Default is 1000 --seq_type            REQUIRED.
+Type of genome sequencing for RBV analysis.
+		                Options: WGS, WES.

+  --interval_file       Picard-style interval_list containing interval coordinates
+		                used for variant calling.
+Must be typical interval_list format: 1-based indexing, with the six columns being the chromosome name, start coordinate, stop coordinate, plus sign, and type.
+		                REQUIRED for if using WES seq_type.

+  --calling_method      REQUIRED.
+Variant calling method used for VCF generation.
+		                Options: haplotypecaller, samtools, freebayes, platypus.
 ~~~~